 Walter Travis made it up to Vermont to create Ekwanok Country Club which is surrounded by jaw-dropping mountains in a beautiful setting.

 With that said, it’s widely accepted that the genius of the golf course lies at the back-end of the property where the holes play over and around ridges, and move in many different directions across the landscape.
-As the members will openly tell you, this is a short and very straightforward course.
 The beast is let out of its cage when you get on the greens.

 Having recently played Country Club of Scranton, I got a taste for how brilliant Water Travis can be when designing the putting surfaces, each being a work of art with truly treacherous contours.